-The Roborock S7 is the latest release from the brand and we put it through its paces to see if it was a worthy contender for the best robot vacuums around.
-The S7 doesn’t look all that different from its predecessor, the Roborock S6 MaxV, but the S7 doesn’t have the cameras that the previous model has and its mop adjustable height options are the real game-changer - something we’ll expand on later.
+The Roborock S7 is the latest release from the brand, and I put it through its paces to see if it is a worthy contender for the best robot vacuums around.
+The S7 doesn’t look all that different from its predecessor, the Roborock S6 MaxV, but the S7 doesn’t have the cameras that the previous model has, and its mop adjustable height options are the real game-changer - something we’ll expand on later.

-This model sits among the more expensive robot vacuums but some explanation for that could be that it provides a mop and vacuum in one, it can be controlled via an app (something not all robot vacuums offer), and its overall high-end design.
-We tested the Roborock S7 on thick pile carpets, chunky rugs, and tiled floors - this is what we thought of it.
+This model sits among the more expensive robot vacuums, but some explanation for that could be that it provides a mop and vacuum in one, it can be controlled via an app (something not all robot vacuums offer), and it has an overall high-end design.
+I tested the Roborock S7 on thick pile carpets, chunky rugs, and tiled floors - this is what I thought of it.

 - Cleaning time: 180 minutes per charge

 - Dustbin capacity: 470ml

 - Dimensions: 13.9 x 13.8 x 3.8 inches

 - Voice control: Yes (Google Home, Alexa, Siri)